mrtzdev/payload-next-shadcn/README.md

 npm install
 ```

-Setup a compatible database (MongoDB or Postgres).
+Setup a MongoDB database.
+The Payload Config uses mongooseAdapter.
+If you want to use a different compatible database, change this in the payload.config.ts.
+Docs: https://payloadcms.com/docs/database/overview

 Copy the .env.example and rename it to .env.